 For those who love history and experience local cultures, you’ll want to visit Dolomite villages and towns, each with unique traditions and attractions.
-There are beautiful medieval buildings, war museums, fabulous food, and more.
+There are beautiful medieval buildings, war museums such as the Cinque Torri, fabulous food, and more.

 To many, the Dolomites are a hidden gem of Italy, a part of the country you never considered before.
 For others, it’s been on your bucket list for a long time and it’s time to plan that trip!
 So, keep reading for my ultimate guide to the Dolomites, Italy.

 What are the Dolomites

 You might hear them called Dolomiti in Italian.
 The Dolomite Mountains (or Dolomite Alps) are a mountain range in northeastern Italy.
 You have to see them in person to really understand their beauty.
 There are towering spires, intimidating cliff faces, snow-covered plateaus, and pale-blue glaciers.
 You’ll also find the most beautiful lakes in Italy here.

 Such a well-preserved area both for nature and history, the Dolomites were named a UNESCO World Heritage Site in 2009.
 The Dolomites are an impressive place with 18 prominent peaks and over 2,000 mountains (those are just the ones that are named).
 The tallest peak is Marmolada, reaching over 3,000 meters or almost 11,000 feet.